 The Henry Center utilizes classically-informed thought to address modern theological questions.
-Our mission is to promote Biblical wisdom for the glory of God in all areas of life and thought.
+Our mission is to promote Christian wisdom and understanding for the glory of God in all areas of life and thought.

 Carl F. H. Henry

 As we pursue the advancement of Christian wisdom, we look to the example of the late theologian Carl F. H. Henry (1913–2003).
 In an atmosphere fraught with cultural and religious change, Henry helped spearhead the modern evangelical movement.
 In fact, a 1977 edition of Time magazine referred to Henry as “the leading theologian” of American evangelicalism.
-Henry’s slate of achievements included acting as the first editor of Christianity Today, serving as president of the Evangelical Theological Society and the American Theological Society, organizing several international conferences on evangelicalism, and writing esteemed works such as “God, Revelation, and Authority”.
-The HCTU doesn’t seek simply to endorse all of Henry’s theological stances, but instead to emulate Henry’s persona as a faithful Biblical scholar and conscientious cultural voice.
+Henry’s slate of achievements included acting as the first editor of Christianity Today, serving as president of the Evangelical Theological Society and the American Theological Society, organizing several international conferences on evangelicalism, and writing esteemed works such as “God, Revelation, and Authority.”
+The HCTU doesn’t seek simply to endorse all of Henry’s theological stances, but instead to emulate Henry’s persona as a faithful evangelical theologian and conscientious cultural voice.